-Gong Cheng & Javier Diaz-Cassou & Aitor Erce, Official Debt Restructurings and Development, Federal Reserve Bank of Dallas, Globalization and Monetary Policy Institute Working Paper 339, 20 Apr 2018.
+Gong Cheng & Javier Diaz-Cassou & Aitor Erce, Official Debt Restructurings and Development, Federal Reserve Bank of Dallas, Globalization Institute Working Papers 339, 20 Apr 2018.

 - F33 - International Economics - - International Finance - - - International Monetary Arrangements and Institutions

 - F34 - International Economics - - International Finance - - - International Lending and Debt Problems

 - F36 - International Economics - - International Finance - - - Financial Aspects of Economic Integration

 - F53 - International Economics - - International Relations, National Security, and International Political Economy - - - International Agreements and Observance; International Organizations